Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Studentized Statistic and Asymptotic Theory

-As revealed by the four propositions above, our test is powerful against a wide range of alternatives, including the differences in means, variances, covariances and high-order features associated with the distributions. { The intuition behind all these propositions is that, the disparities that fall within lower moments between $X$ and $Y$ are easier to be detected by our proposed test.
+The intuition behind all these propositions is that, the disparities that fall within lower moments between $X$ and $Y$ are easier to be detected by our proposed test.
 When the leading differences move to higher moment quantities, stricter constraints between $N$ and $p$ are required to make the test powerful.
-This phenomenon is consistent with that found by \cite{yanzhang2022}, who provided an asymptotic exact power analysis and revealed a delicate interplay between the detectable moment discrepancy and the dimension-and-sample orders (see Table 1 therein).}
+This phenomenon is consistent with that found by \cite{yan2023kernel}, who provided an asymptotic exact power analysis and revealed a delicate interplay between the detectable moment discrepancy and the dimension-and-sample orders (see Table 1 therein).